Connect to Your Virtualization Infrastructure

 Once your Hyper-V hosts are added as managed computers in the organization tree, performance data and system information is collected from those computers as generic Windows machines.
 In order to enable ControlUp to recognize those computers as virtualization hosts, click the Add Hypervisor button and select Hyper-V in the Type drop-down.

-The Add Hypervisor Connection dialog shows you with a list of Hyper-V clusters and standalone hosts found in your ControlUp configuration.
+The Add Hypervisor Connection dialog shows you a list of Hyper-V clusters and standalone hosts found in your ControlUp configuration.
 Select the cluster or host you would like to monitor and click OK to add the connection.

 Configuring Credentials for a Hypervisor Connection

-Note:: Hyper-V hosts monitored by ControlUp do not require credentials to be explicitly configured.
+Hyper-V hosts monitored by ControlUp do not require credentials to be explicitly configured.
 If your virtualization infrastructure is based on Hyper-V, you may skip the next paragraph.

 If multiple colleagues are using ControlUp in your environment, please ensure each of them uses the same credentials for the hypervisor connection/s you create.
 Once a hypervisor connection is configured, ControlUp expects to find an identical set of credentials on all machines on which an instance of the Console or Monitor is used.
 This behavior is intended to ensure that only authorized users have access to hypervisor-related information and management actions.
 Therefore, it is recommended that you use a dedicated service account to connect ControlUp to your virtualization infrastructure.

-Configuring Data Collection Agents
+Configuring Data Collectors

-Note: Hyper-V hypervisor connections in ControlUp do not support dedicated data collectors.
+Hyper-V hypervisor connections in ControlUp do not support dedicated data collectors.
 If your virtualization infrastructure is based on Hyper-V, you may skip the next paragraph.

 The Connection Options dialog allows you to change the computer responsible for collecting hypervisor-related data on behalf of ControlUp.
 By default, any open console or running monitor retrieves data directly from the connected hypervisors.